USAA Classic Checking account review

-An interest-bearing, free checking account for members of the military.
+An interest-bearing, free checking account for members of the military and eligible family members.

 USAA’s free checking account is for people affiliated with the military and is ideal for those who want an experience with full online access and limited fees.
 You can apply completely online, you don’t have to deal with monthly service fees and there’s no minimum account balance requirement.
 As an account holder, you can also utilize more than 60,000 preferred ATMs nationwide for free, and USAA offers services to all states.